 Right now, I'm a contributing editor at New York magazine, Rolling Stone, and Vanity Fair.
 I've been with New York on and off since I graduated Phi Beta Kappa from Wesleyan University, where I majored in English.
 I began there as an editorial assistant and was promoted to contributing editor a couple years later, when I was 25.
-I live a hectic bicoastal life at the moment, but I grew up on the Upper West Side of New York City, where I played classical violin and danced with Alvin Ailey as a kid.
+I live in Brooklyn with my husband and daughter now, but I grew up on the Upper West Side of New York City, where I played classical violin and danced with Alvin Ailey as a kid.

 I was also a writer on the Style desk at the New York Times in 2003.
 Prior to that, I spent a year studying the sociology of religion at Harvard University.

 I've won a National Magazine Award in Profile Writing, for my profile of Chanel designer Karl Lagerfeld

 .
 My New York magazine cover story, "Gawker and the Rise of the Creative Underclass

 ," was also a finalist for the National Magazine Award in feature writing, and I received a Mirror Award nomination for a profile of Arianna Huffington

 .
 Some of my articles can be controversial, but I pride myself on dealing with my subjects and sources honestly.

 My writing has been published in these books

 .
 You can reach me at vanessagri [at] mac.com